-In Section 3, We conduct a quantitative exercise in order to assess the efficiency of the restructuring paths in the two regions.
-We estimate the value of the (laid-off) miners' labor both inside and outside mining for various restructuring paths.
+In Section 3, we conduct a quantitative exercise in order to evaluate how (in)efficient the restructuring paths were in the two regions.
+The presumption would be that the extreme swings of the Jiu Valley restructuring were socially inefficient: either the early stagnant phase or the later massive-layoff phase would have been inefficient.
+In comparison, the steady pace of the Ostravian restructuring would seem benevolent.
+By explicitly modeling the optimal path of restructuring, we obtain a degree of clarity on the aspects of actual restructuring that were inefficient, which would then need to be explained.
+Our method is to estimate the value of the (laid-off) miners' labor both inside and outside mining for various restructuring paths.
 We take the discounted sum of this value to be the measure of efficiency.
 We show that in both regions the most efficient path would have been a large-scale layoff over the first few years.
-The actual restructuring path of Ostrava was not far from the most efficient one whereas that of Jiu Valley was very much so: the efficiency-loss (i.e., the efficiency-gap between the most efficient and the actual paths) was 9% versus 27%.
+The actual restructuring path of Ostrava was not far from the most efficient one whereas that of Jiu Valley was very much so: the efficiency-loss (i.e., the efficiency-gap between the most efficient and the actual paths) was three-times greater in Jiu Valley than in Ostrava.
+Therefore, our exercise in the main supports the view that the delay in restructuring Jiu Valley mines was socially inefficient.